Home

 * The 1st meeting at the start of the school year (usually September) at the "Meet the Teacher" or "School Open House" or "Curriculum" night.

-* The 2nd and 3rd meetings, the parent teacher conference, takes place after students receive their report cards (usually December and March).
+* The 2nd and 3rd meetings take place after students receive their report cards (usually December and March).

 Of course a parent teacher conference may be required one or more times during the school year with a particular student's parents to discuss concerns such as marks dropping, student misbehavior, student assessment (e.g. psychological,IEP, etc.) or at the parents request for a meeting.